Vincit/objection.js/README.md

 # Eager queries

 Okay I said there is no custom DSL but actually we have teeny-tiny one for fetching relations eagerly, as it isn't something that can be done easily using SQL.
+In addition to making your life easier, eager queries avoid the select N+1 problem and provide a great performance.
 The following examples demonstrate how to use it:

-Fetch one relation:
+Fetch the `pets` relation for all results of a query:

 ```js
 Person